 - 1. Click on the link in the message in the main center frame.
 If the link is a form submission, click on the [Submit] button of the form.
-The link will appear in the bottom frame. - 2.
-Click [Track with Alias] or [Track without Alias].
+The link will appear in the bottom frame. - Click [Track with Alias] or [Track without Alias].

-- 3. For tracking with an alias, enter an alias in the Define New Alias text box or select an existing alias from the drop-down menu.
+3. For tracking with an alias, enter an alias in the Define New Alias text box or select an existing alias from the drop-down menu.
 Click [OK] to save the alias definition.
-The new definition will appear in the right frame. - 4.
-Tracking links will appear in the right frame.
-It is possible to add or change an alias by clicking Select Link under the URL and then following step three.
+The new definition will appear in the right frame.